Lovelace-Learning-Labs/ads-learn-lms/02-binary-search-trees/02-orderd-dictionary.md

 Which of the following performance requirements were established in the lesson for the ordered dictionary interface?

+Time and space are both in terms of the number of records currently stored.

 ##### !end-question

 ##### !options